pwall567/kjson-test/README.md

 And array items can similarly be checked, either as primitive values or as nested objects or arrays.

-The `json-kotlin-test` library makes testing simple cases easy and clear, and at the same time provides functionality to meet very broad and complex testing requirements.
+The `kjson-test` library makes testing simple cases easy and clear, and at the same time provides functionality to meet very broad and complex testing requirements.